 The modern day search for Flight 2501 began in in 2004 as a partnership between Holland, Michigan-based Michigan Shipwreck Research Association (MSRA) and nationally acclaimed novelist Clive Cussler, author of more than three dozen books.
-With the proceeds from his books, Cussler formed a non-profit organization, the National Underwater Marine Agency (NUMA), and mounts expeditions around the world to find the world’s most famous lost vessels.
+With the proceeds from his books, Cussler operates the nonprofit organization, National Underwater Marine Agency (NUMA), and mounts expeditions around the world to find the world’s most famous lost vessels.
 Many of these adventures are detailed in his non-fiction books, The Sea Hunters I and II, including the famed Civil War submarine, the CSS Hunley.
 But up until 2004, Cussler had never attempted a project in the Great Lakes.
 To undertake this search, Cussler sent side scan sonar expert Ralph Wilbanks, owner of Diversified Wilbanks, Inc. to South Haven, Michigan in the fall of 2004 to work with MSRA, which compiled research on the crash and developed an initial search grid in preparation for the first search effort.

 In 2013, the NUMA crew returned for what Cussler indicated would be his tenth and last expedition, but did not find the wreck of Flight 2501.
 In a last ditch effort, MSRA spent an additional 10 days in June that year working with side scan sonar expert David Trotter to cover an additional 20 square miles, to no avail.
-In August 2013, author and leading member of the MSRA exploration team V.O. van Heest decided to release the new book Fatal Crossing despite having not yet found the wreck.
+In August 2013, author and leading member of the MSRA exploration team, V.O. van Heest, decided to release the new book Fatal Crossing despite having not yet found the wreck.
 This was a difficult decision for both the author and the publisher, but a quote from the book explains their collective reasoning:

 “I finally realized that the answers about what happened to Flight 2501 do not lay on the bottom of Lake Michigan; they lay in our research.
 Our inability to find the wreck has forced us to search high and low for any small scrap of information that might point us to the wreck.
 Instead, that research actually uncovered the answers to the questions that have plagued so many of the families of Flight 2501 victims and others interested in this accident.
 I thought about what Clive has often said: ‘A wreck will be found only when it wants to be found.’
 I don’t think Flight 2501 wanted to be found.
 Instead, I think it wanted us to learn about the plane, the flight, the crew, the passengers, the search-and-recovery operation, the wrongful death suit, and other similar accidents, all things that we could not possibly learn from studying the wreckage on the lake bottom.
 Only then could we conclude, with a reasonable degree of certainty, the reasons for this tragic accident.”